binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

 Sec-WebSocket-Key: b6gjhT32u488lpuRwKaOWs==
 ```

-To clarify, Sec-WebSocket-Version, one can explain the WebSocket protocol version ready to use for the client.
+To clarify Sec-WebSocket-Version, one can explain the WebSocket protocol version ready to use for the client.

 2. **The Response:** The response header, Sec-WebSocket-Accept, features the rest of value submitted in the Sec-WebSocket-Key request header.
 This is connected with a particular protocol specification and is used widely to keep misleading information at bay.
 In other words, it enhances the API security and stops ill-configured servers from creating blunders in the application development.